 Neither CIRI nor the CST withhold taxes from distributions; however, shareholders or beneficiaries who anticipate owing tax on their distributions have the option of making quarterly estimated tax payments directly to the IRS.
 To find out more about applicable federal and state tax requirements or making quarterly estimated tax payments, please consult with a tax advisor or contact the IRS directly.
 As a reminder, distributions made by the CST are expected to be tax-free to beneficiaries in most cases.

-While the Fireweed Business Center remains closed to staff, shareholders and visitors due to the COVID-19 pandemic, the Shareholder Relations department can nonetheless be reached by phone at (907) 263-5191 / (800) 764-2474 and via email at [email protected] during normal business hours.
-With no on-site staff, calls will go to voicemail, but if you leave a message, a Shareholder Relations team member will return your call.
-Please note that because staff are working from home, calls made to shareholders will not display CIRI’s name or phone number.
+While the Fireweed Business Center remains closed to shareholders and visitors due to the COVID-19 pandemic, the Shareholder Relations department can nonetheless be reached by phone at (907) 263-5191 / (800) 764-2474 and via email at [email protected] during normal business hours.
+Additionally, the Qenek portal provides access to a wealth of news and information and allows many tasks and record changes to be completed online, including generating payment confirmations and reprinting tax forms.